mingzhe93/screen_reader_tts/README.md

   - Additional models can be downloaded on-demand later

 ## Why this exists
 Browser TTS extensions are often slow, inconsistent, and limited in voice quality.
 Meanwhile, modern TTS models can produce far more natural speech.
-Speak Selection aims to bring that quality to a simple "highlight -> hotkey -> listen" workflow, locally and privately.
+VoiceReader brings that quality to a simple "highlight -> hotkey -> listen" workflow, locally and privately.

 ## Core principles
 - **Offline-first & private**: everything runs on-device